lumian2015/lockFreeProgramming/c11-features-in-currency.md

     {
         unlock_count++;
-        while(!atomic_compare_exchange_weak(&lock,&expected,1)) //if the lock is 0(unlock), then set it to 1(lock). expected = 0; //if the CAS fails, the desired will be set to 1, so we need to change it to 0 again. lock_count++;
+        while(!atomic_compare_exchange_weak(&lock,&expected,1)) //if the lock is 0(unlock), then set it to 1(lock). expected = 0; //if the CAS fails, the expected will be set to 1, so we need to change it to 0 again. lock_count++;
         lock = 0;
     }